HardwareLounge/selly/README.md

 # selly

 Manages the sales ads of the [HardwareLounge Discord server](https://discord.gg/WYXvsZGEHj "Join the Discord server").
+The bot will remove old messages and check for allowed domains in messages.
+If a message does not contain at least one of the allowed domains, it will be deleted.

 ## Invite